John Berchmans Conway: Personal life and death

 Conway died on 21 December 2022, at the age of 93.

 Awards and recognition

 On 15 February 2012, the President of Pakistan approved conferment of the Sitara (Urdu: Star) class of the Nishan-e-Quaid-i-Azam award on Conway for her services in education and promoting interfaith harmony in Pakistan.

 On 25 March 2012, more than 600 people gathered at St. Anthony’s Church for a special Mass to celebrate the conferral of the country’s highest civilian award on Conway and the Rev. Robert McCulloch, S.S.C.

 In July 2019, St Mary's University, Twickenham awarded Sister Berchmans Conway the Benedict Medal in recognition of almost 70 years of teaching.

-In 2020 the Karachi Administration named a road in Clifton in her honour.
+In 2020, a road in Clifton was named in her honour.
 The Berchmans Road was dedicated to her in recognition for her services to education.